mapbender/mapbender-documentation/en/book/installation.rst

  # manual step
  # merge parameters.yml, config.ymls and if used mapbender.yml back to the new installation
+ # if you have individual templates: merge the templates with the new Mapbender version
+ # if you use screenshots: copy the screenshots from the old version back to mapbender3/web/uploads
+ # if you use your own print templates: copy them back to mapbender3/app/Resources/MapbenderPrintBundle/templates/

  # change the accessrights and owner of the files
  chmod -R uga+r /var/www/mapbender3